4 PUBLIC POLICY REQUIREMENTS, OBJECTIVES AND OTHER APPROPRIATION MANDATES

 HHS regulations it receives from any source.
 All compliance oversight evaluations are predicated on the HHS

 regulations and the organization's assurance of compliance.
-Any corrective actions imposed as a result of compliance
+Any corrective actions imposed as a result of a compliance

 oversight evaluations are intended to remedy identified non-compliance and prevent reoccurrence.
 Because each case